-Ex-pope Benedict wants name removed from new book: aide
+Ex-pope Benedict wants name removed from new book - aide

 He later said that because of the polemics, in future editions of the book, Benedict would be named as a contributor and not a co-author.
 “However, the full text remains absolutely unchanged,” he said.

-In the book, Benedict and Sarah defend priestly celibacy in what some have seen as a strategically timed appeal to Francis not to change the rules following a proposal that he allow older married men to be ordained on a limited basis to deal with a shortage of priests in the Amazon.
+In the book, Benedict and Sarah defend priestly celibacy in what some have seen as a strategically timed appeal to Francis not to change the rules after a proposal that he allow older married men to be ordained on a limited basis to deal with a shortage of priests in the Amazon.
 Francis is preparing a document on the issue..

-Sarah also issued a long statement in his own defense, detailing his recent meetings with Benedict and restating that the former pope was informed of everything, including the cover of the book.
+Sarah also issued a long statement in his own defence, detailing his recent meetings with Benedict and restating that the former pope was informed of everything, including the cover of the book.

 He said accusations that he was manipulating Benedict were “despicable” and that his allegiance to Francis was “total”.
-He also published a signed letter from Benedict in which the former pope wrote in Italian: “For my part the text can be published in the form you have foreseen.”
+He also published a signed letter from Benedict, in which the former pope wrote in Italian: “For my part, the text can be published in the form you have foreseen.”

 The episode has sparked heated debate, including on social media far from the Vatican, on the role Benedict should have, if any, and whether he is being used by others.